Medical Lien Reduction Letter

 ATTN: MEDICAL RECORDS

-If you are looking to get a reduction beyond what would be reasonable in the case because of extenuating circumstances, don't delegate the task to even the most competent paralegal or associate.
-You best chance at getting success in getting a lien reduction is to have the highest person on your law firm's food chain making the call.
+If you are looking to get a a larger than typical reduction because of extenuating circumstances, don't delegate the task to even the most competent paralegal or associate.
+Your best chance at getting success in getting a lien reduction is to have the highest person on your law firm's food chain making the call.
 Why?
 Because it underscores just how important and necessary the reduction is.

 Our Client: Mandy Dennison